fhildeb/lukso-node-guide/validator-key-generation/03-lukso-deposit-cli.md

 Success!
 ```

-The deposit files will be saved within the same folder.
+The deposit files will be saved within the same folder at `./validator_keys`.
 Press any key to exit the CLI tool.

 Check out the files in your folder.
 You should have two types of files: